Cold Fingers and Toes: Raynaud’s Syndrome?

 So this is something I noticed in 2013 when I first traveled to Ireland.
-Ireland was experiencing an extended winter so it was an average of 32 degrees outside and it was relatively windy as it is an island surrounded by the Atlantic Ocean.
+Ireland was experiencing an extended winter, so it was an average of 32 degrees outside.
+It was relatively windy, as it is an island surrounded by the Atlantic Ocean.
 Walking around Dublin I started noticing very quickly that my fingers were becoming extremely cold to the point that they hurt.
 It felt as though I had held my hands in ice water till they were numb and then dunked them in hot water.
 I had several layers of gloves on, crossed my arms to keep my hands close to my core, and even still I had to return inside because it was so painful.

-I started looking into it and I kept coming across “Raynaud’s Phenomena” (named after Dr. Maurice Raynaud) so I asked my neurologist what he thought it might be (without mentioning Raynaud’s) and the first thing out of his mouth was in fact Raynaud’s…
+I started looking into it and I kept coming across “Raynaud’s disease” or “Raynaud’s syndrome” (named after Dr. Maurice Raynaud).
+So I asked my neurologist what he thought it might be (without mentioning Raynaud’s) and the first thing out of his mouth was in fact Raynaud’s…

-I don’t know the statistics on MS and Raynaud’s (I just know it is very common among the population) but I can say that I have noticed a lot of people online in the various MS communities that I am involved with complaining of this issue.
-That’s another reason I wanted to look into it because no one had a name for it or even knew if it was MS related or not.
-I saw a pattern so I investigated and sure enough, MS can cause secondary Reynaud’s Phenomena.
-Obviously you will want to ask your neurologist about it before diagnosing yourself (even though there are no tests to confirm this symptom) but I am definitely curious; do you experience painfully cold body parts?
+I don’t know the statistics on MS and Raynaud’s, but I can say that I have noticed people online in the various MS communities that I am involved with complaining of this issue.
+That’s another reason I wanted to look into it because no one had a name for it or even knew if it was MS-related or not.
+Obviously you will want to ask your neurologist about it before diagnosing yourself, but I am definitely curious: do you experience painfully cold body parts?

 Were you misdiagnosed with something else before receiving a MS diagnosis?